Fundamental limits of quantum error mitigation

 We consider NISQ devices with no capacity to execute adaptive quantum operations.
 That is, they cannot enact different quantum operations conditioned on a measurement outcome.
-We then refer to an algorithm aimed to estimate $\langle A \rangle$ under such constrained devices an \emph{error-mitigation strategy}.
+We then refer to an algorithm aimed to estimate $\langle A \rangle$ under such constrained devices as an error-mitigation strategy.
 Each error-mitigation strategy involves sampling NISQ devices configured in $N$ settings for some integer $N$.
-Denote the states generated by these configurations by $\mE_1(\psi),\dots,\mE_N(\psi)$, with effective noise channels $\{\mE_i\}_{i=1}^N$.
-The effective noise channel is a map that connects an ideal state to a distorted state and may be different from the actual noise channel that happens in the NISQ device.
+Denote the states generated by these configurations by $\mE_1(\psi),\dots,\mE_N(\psi)$, with effective noise channels $\{\mE_i\}_{i=1}^N$, where these effective noise channels can be different from each other in general.
+The effective noise channel is a non-adaptive operation that connects an ideal state to a distorted state and may be different from the actual noise channel that happens in the NISQ device.
 Nevertheless, one can always find such an effective noise channel given the descriptions of the actual noise channels and the idealized circuit $U$.
 The strategy then further describes some physical process $\mathcal{P}$ --- which is independent of either the input $\psi_{\rm in}$ or the ideal output $\psi$ --- that takes these distorted states as input and outputs some classical estimate random variable $E_A$ of $\Tr(A\psi)$ (See Fig.\ref{fig:framework}B).
 The aim is to generate $E_A$ such that its expected value $\langle E_A \rangle$ is close to $\Tr(A\psi)$.
-Each \emph{round} of the protocol involves generating a sample of $E_A$. $M$ rounds of this procedure then enable us to generate $M$ samples of $E_A$, whose mean is used to estimate $\Tr(A\psi)$.
+Each round of the protocol involves generating a sample of $E_A$. $M$ rounds of this procedure then enable us to generate $M$ samples of $E_A$, whose mean is used to estimate $\Tr(A\psi)$.